When Married Women Were Banned from the Olympics (and What They Did About It)

 Creating Their Own Space: The Heraean Games

 Excluded from the Olympics, women organized their own athletic event: the Heraean Games.
 Held every four years in Olympia, these games were dedicated to Hera, the goddess of women and marriage.
-Young, unmarried women competed in footraces, wearing short tunics and with their hair loose, a stark contrast to typical female attire of the time.
-Winners received olive crowns and could dedicate statues to Hera.
+Young, unmarried women competed in footraces, wearing short tunics that ended above the knee and with their hair loose, a stark contrast to typical female attire of the time.
+Winners received olive crowns and could dedicate statues to Hera, just like male Olympic champions.

 Women in the Shadows: Owners and Sponsors